 Internationally recognized and acclaimed poet Anne Waldman has been an active member of the “Outrider” experimental poetry community, a culture she has helped create and nurture for over four decades as writer, editor, teacher, performer, magpie scholar, infra-structure curator, and cultural/political activist.
-Her poetry is recognized in the lineage of Whitman and Ginsberg, and in the Beat, New York School, and Black Mountain trajectories of the New American Poetry.
-Yet she remains a highly original “open field investigator” of consciousness, committed to the possibilities of radical shifts of language and states of mind to create new modal structures and montages of attention.
-Her work is energetic, passionate, panoramic, fierce at times.
+Her poetry is recognized in the lineages of the Beat, New York School, and Black Mountain trajectories of the New American Poetry.
+But has raised the bar as a feminist, activist and powerful performer.
+She has read in the streets as well as numerous larger venues such as the Dodge Literary Festival in the USA and the Jaipur Literature Festival in India, the T.S.
+Eliot Memorial Foundation at Harvard University, and continues to teach poetics all over the world.
+She remains a highly original “open field investigator” of consciousness, committed to the possibilities of radical shifts of language and states of mind to create new modal structures and montages of attention.
+Her work is prophetic, multidisciplinary, energetic, passionate, panoramic, fierce at times.

 She was one of the founders and directors of The Poetry Project at St. Marks’s Church In-the-Bowery, working there for twelve years.
-She also co-founded with Allen Ginsberg the celebrated Jack Kerouac School of Disembodied Poetics at Naropa University, the first Buddhist inspired University in the western hemisphere, in 1974.
+She also co-founded with—Allen Ginsberg and Diane diPrima—the celebrated Jack Kerouac School of Disembodied Poetics at Naropa University, the first Buddhist inspired University in the western hemisphere, in 1974.
+Naropa will be celebrating its 50th anniversary in 2024.
+Its signature Summer Writing Program will be June 9-29, 2024.
 Ginsberg has called Waldman his “spiritual wife.”
-She is a Distinguished Professor of Poetics at Naropa and continues to work to preserve the school’s substantial literary/oral archive.
-She has edited and co-edited many collections based on the holdings of the Kerouac School including Civil Disobediences andBeats at Naropa.
-She is also the editor of Nice to See You, an homage to poet Ted Berrigan, The Beat Book, and co-editor of The Angel Hair Anthology.
+She is a Distinguished Professor of Poetics at Naropa and continues to work to preserve the school’s substantial literary and oral archives and curate the celebrated Summer Writing Program.

 Waldman works with the anti-nuclear Guardianship Project in Boulder and was arrested in the 1970s with Allen Ginsberg and activist Daniel Ellsberg at Rocky Flats, which led to a commitment to the accountability for nuclear waste to future generations, a vow that according to Waldman is “a nearly quarter of a million year project.”